joereger/SauronVisionProtocol/memory-bank/activeContext.md

 Immediate next steps include:

-1. **Client Application Development**:
-   - Set up .NET MAUI project structure
+1. **Protocol Extension**:
-   - Implement initial UI with three-panel layout
+   - Implement EYE_OF_SAURON command with intensity and duration parameters
-   - Create connection management component
-   - Develop protocol visualization for commands and responses

-2. **Protocol Extension**:
-   - Implement additional commands (EYE_OF_SAURON, RING_COMMAND)
+   - Add RING_COMMAND for controlling minions with different action types
-   - Enhance response formatting with more themed content
+   - Enhance response formatting with more detailed themed content
-   - Add more detailed information in responses
+   - Implement additional response types for varied interactions
-   - Improve command parameter validation
+   - Improve command parameter validation and error messaging

+2. **GUI Client Development**:
+   - Resolve .NET MAUI setup issues for cross-platform compatibility
+   - Implement graphical three-panel layout as designed
+   - Create visually compelling protocol visualization
+   - Enhance the client with theming to match the Lord of the Rings aesthetic
+   - Implement connection management and state persistence

-3. **Monitoring Implementation**:
+3. **Monitoring Enhancement**:
-   - Configure Azure Monitor for containers
+   - Configure Azure Monitor for container insights
-   - Set up custom metrics for protocol usage
+   - Set up custom metrics for protocol usage and command statistics
-   - Create dashboards for system health
+   - Create dashboards for system health and performance visualization
-   - Implement alerting for critical conditions
+   - Implement alerting for critical conditions and error rates
+   - Add structured logging for better operational visibility

-4. **Deployment Optimization**:
+4. **Security Improvements**:
+   - Add basic authentication to the protocol
+   - Implement command authorization rules
+   - Consider TLS encryption for the TCP connections
+   - Add rate limiting for connection attempts
-   - Implement scaling rules for the AKS cluster
+   - Implement IP-based access controls for the service

+5. **Testing Automation**:
+   - Create automated test suite for the protocol commands
+   - Implement integration tests for client-server interactions
-   - Add automated testing to the CI/CD workflow
+   - Add performance benchmarking for the server component
-   - Set up staging environment for pre-production testing
+   - Set up CI/CD-integrated tests for deployment validation
-   - Configure zero-downtime deployment strategy

-5. **Performance Testing**:
-   - Develop load testing scripts for the server
-   - Establish performance baselines
-   - Identify and address bottlenecks
-   - Validate scalability of the solution

 ## Active Decisions and Considerations